 This tool will help you look into Google’s index of your site, what search queries are bringing you visits and the Click through Rates (CTR) and where you appear in the results.

 SEM Rush analysis

 SEM Rush will allow you to see what search phrases your site already ranks for and where.
-This data is invaluable as it will help you to make sure you don’t lose ranking content and will give you insights into Keywords you may not have known about.
+This data is invaluable as it will help you ensure you don’t lose ranking content and give you insights into Keywords you may not have known about.

 These tools are all superb, but you will still need to interpret the data and make decisions based on it – no one tool alone will give you all the answers.

 At Toast, we use all these tools (and more), get data into spreadsheets and run conditional queries to highlight great, ok, and not-so-good content.

 When you’ve completed your analysis of your current site, you should end up with the following:

 - A list of page/post content to be retained